Are you wondering about “What is the difference between pizza sauce vs. spaghetti sauce?” Or questions worry you like :

 Not just the variation of preparation method, but you should also know that the ingredients in both the sauces are different.
 Yes, there are some common ingredients, but not all the spaghetti sauce ingredients can go over on the pizza dough.

-Pizza Sauce Vs. Spaghetti Sauce — Key TakeAways
+Pizza Sauce Vs. Spaghetti Sauce — Key Takeaways

 - Pizza sauce must only use San Marzano tomatoes to control acidity level, yet for spaghetti sauce, you can use any tomatoes.

-- In pizza sauce you use pureed canned tomatoes.
-Yet, for the spaghetti sauce you need fresh tomatoes.
+- In pizza sauce, you use pureed canned tomatoes.
+Yet, for the spaghetti sauce, you need fresh tomatoes.

 - The ingredients are almost the same.

-- Water content is almost the same.
+- The water content is almost the same.

-- Authentic pizza sauce and spaghetti sauce both share the same texture: chunky, not all like paste, though you often see that folks refer to pizza sauce as having a smooth texture.
+- Authentic pizza sauce and spaghetti sauce share the same texture: chunky, not all like paste, though you often see that folks refer to pizza sauce as having a smooth texture.